haydenclev/permit-alert/README.md

 email_from: str
 email_to: str
 ```
-Also see `example-config.yaml` for additional information.
+See `example-config.yaml` for additional information.

 To enable email alerts you will need to create an [app password](https://support.google.com/mail/answer/185833?hl=en) and add it to a `.env` file like so:
 ```